top of page

 However, despite Jesus giving him an assignment, he was more concerned about what Jesus was going to have John do.
 Jesus answered him saying …”If I will that he tarry till I come, what is that to thee?
 Follow thou me.
 Again, he reiterated to him, then went this saying abroad among the brethren, that that disciple should not die: yet Jesus said unto him, He shall not die; but if I will that he tarry till I come, what is that to thee?

 Jesus wanted Peter to focus on his assignment and not someone else’s.
-If you read further in the Gospels, you’ll see that although Peter denied Jesus three times after proclaiming his love for his great mentor prior to prior to his death, he become one of the greatest disciples and his ministry works are written about in the book of Acts.
+If you read further in the Gospels, you’ll see that although Peter denied Jesus three times after proclaiming his love for his great mentor prior to his death, he become one of the greatest disciples and his ministry works are written about in the book of Acts.

 Just like the lord in Matthew 25 was a long time coming back to reckon with his servants regarding the profit they gained, our Lord is on his way back, and he is expecting a report about your talent gains.